-Are you stuck in a more than friends with benefits but not a relationship situation?
-A friends with benefits relationship is a great idea if you’re looking for something casual with no strings attached.
-And it’s super convenient because you aren’t answerable to anyone.
+Are you stuck in more than friends with benefits but not a relationship situation?
+Or you’re not in a relationship but more than friends with the person?
+A friends-with-benefits relationship is a great idea if you’re looking for something casual with no strings attached.
+Plus, it’s super convenient because you aren’t answerable to anyone.

-If you want to be friends with benefits you just need to ensure you don’t start falling for the other person because that will defeat the whole purpose of your relationship.
+If you want to be friends with benefits with someone, you just need to ensure you don’t start falling for them because that will defeat the whole purpose of your relationship.
 If you can handle your emotions well and keep them under check, this type of arrangement will work wonders for your sex life.

 It’s More Than Friends With Benefits But Not A Relationship

 Is friends with benefits a good idea?
 Well, it depends on what you’re looking for as well as your general behavior pattern in relationships.
-If you know you’re someone who enjoys security and commitment in a long-term relationship, a friends with benefits relationship may not work out for you.
-There are some friends with benefits rules to swear by if you genuinely want it to work.
+If you know you’re someone who enjoys the security and the commitment of a long-term relationship, a friends-with-benefits relationship may not work out for you.
+There are certain friends with benefits rules to swear by if you wish to go ahead with such an arrangement.

-The more than friends with benefits but not a relationship stage is the trickiest to navigate because both parties may perceive the situation differently.
-Your partner may not necessarily think you’re more than FWBs whereas you start to feel like there’s something more than just sex to your relationship.
+Jui says, “Whether friends with benefits is a good idea or bad depends on factors like, age, maturity of the people involved, and the kind of consent or understanding they have with each other.”
+The more than friends but not dating stage is the trickiest to navigate because both parties may perceive the situation differently.
+Your partner may not necessarily think you’re more than friends with benefits whereas you start to feel like there’s something more than just sex to your relationship.

 He charmed me